fidelsurtida/snake/README.md

 ## Project Status

-- March 27, 2024 - Initial commit of the project
+- March 27, 2024
+  - Initial commit of the project
+- March 28, 2024
+  - Refactored the project structure

 <br>
 This project is currently under development.